 Ad Astra's goal is not only to make spaceflight much faster, but much safer as well.
 Sure, this rocket will send nuclear reactors blasting through space at great speeds, but paradoxically the riskiest part is the launch, which still uses a chemically-powered rocket to reach orbit.
 Once there, the plasma engine is activated: here is a video showing the operation of the rocket.

 A rocket four times faster.
 Shorter journey, less expense and less risk.

 In the seven months NASA has planned to fly humans to Mars, many catastrophic failures could occur.
-That is why Díaz is convinced that a chemical-propelled rocket will never take us to Mars.
-A conventional rocket must use its entire fuel supply in a single controlled explosion during launch - there is no abort procedure, no course can be changed, and in the event of a failure, mission control has a communication delay of 10 minutes.
-It means that “from Houston” or where control is located they could find themselves watching helplessly as the rocket crew dies.
+This is why Díaz is convinced that a chemical-propelled rocket will never take us to Mars.
+A conventional rocket must use its entire fuel supply in a single controlled explosion during launch: there is no abort procedure, no course can be changed and, in the event of a failure, mission control has a communication delay of 10 minutes.
+It means that "from Houston" or where control is located they could find themselves staring helplessly as the rocket crew dies.

 Vasimr will gradually accelerate until it reaches one maximum speed of 34 miles (54 km) per second by the XNUMXrd day since launch.
 This will make it four times faster than any existing chemical rocket.
 A speed that would reduce the journey until it lasted just one month.

 Less time to travel in space means less exposure to solar radiation.
 A recent study (I talked about it here) states that missions to Mars should not exceed four years for crew safety.
 A shorter trip presents, as mentioned, less risk of mechanical failure and fewer health risks due to the effects of zero gravity muscle atrophy.
 Since the ship's plasma engine can provide propulsion at any time, it could also change course if necessary.